inirav/task_management/README.md

 ### Installing Dependencies
 1. Open the backend folder in your editor.
-2. Create a new virtual environment using `python -m venv venv` and activate it using `source venv/bin/activate`.
+2. Create a new virtual environment using `python -m venv venv` and activate it using Windows: `venv\Scripts\activate` and Linux/macOS: `source venv/bin/activate`.
 3. Make sure it shows `(venv)` in terminal, it means virtual environment is activated.
 Run the following command to install the dependencies using pip.
 ```bash
 pip install -r requirements.txt